Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Linear combinations of consecutive Bell polynomials

 where $g_i<g_j$ if $i<j$.

 The following Theorem describes the asymptotic behavior of the positive zeros of $p_n$, as well as that of the rightmost negative zeros.

 \begin{Theo} Let $\gamma_i$, $1\le i\le K$, be real numbers with $\gamma_0=1$.
 Assume that the polynomial $P$ (\ref{pop}) satisfies (\ref{2a}).
 Then, there exists $n_0$ such that for $n\ge n_0$ the polynomial $p_n$ (\ref{fcb}) has exactly $s_\Hh$ positive zeros and they are simple.
-Write then $\xi_m^+(n)$, $1\le m\le s_\Hh$, for the positive zeros of the polynomial $p_n$ ordered in increasing size.
-Then for a given positive integer $m$, we have
+Write then $\xi_m^+(n)$, $1\le m\le s_\Hh$, for the positive zeros of the polynomial $p_n$ arranged in increasing order.
+Then for any given positive integer $m$, we have

 Moreover, for any positive integer $m$, $n_0$ can also be taken so that for $n\ge n_0$ the $m$ rightmost negative zeros of the polynomial $p_n$ are simple. \end{Theo}